 You will hear the number 998 as the ‘unmet need’ of affordable housing units.
 Thru discussions with the FSHC, Overlay zones were identified and agreed to that enabled the town to provide for some of this unmet need to satisfy the third round—- 660 market rate housing units would include 100 affordable housing units.
 Of the 660, 286 market units have been approved with 46 units being affordable (those numbers are included in the total numbers above and the chart below).
 The chart below identifies every development with the total housing units including the AFH units, as well as some potential developments that have been identified in the Town of Westfield’s annual report to the FSHC.
 Those reports can be found on the town’s website.
 Those reports do not have comprehensive numbers, so the chart below attempts to provide that for the Westfield community.

 A State Law S50/A4 has recently been enacted on 3/18/24, regarding the affordable housing requirements for the Fourth Round and beyond.
 Some of the developments approved after 2021 may count towards the Fourth Round, although the egregiously oversized developments like The Sophia and One Westfield Place may actually harm our ability to meet the new and not yet determined affordable housing requirements.
 Those two developments impact the charm and character of Westfield because the dwelling units per acre higher than other approved sites in town.
+The new law now stipulates that the NJ State Department of Community Affairs will establish the AFH count by October 20, 2024 and the town council would be required to accept the numbers by January 25, 2025.

 Sophia= 60 units/acre and OWP = 125 units/acre (north and central apartment building) The Scattered Sites Redevelopment Plan includes 4 sites totaling 4 acres in the heart of the Central Business District.
 We should be concerned that these sites will be bulked up well beyond traditional zoning in the name of achieving affordable housing numbers.
 These 4 sites are municipal surface parking lots that serve the retail/restaurant businesses in the central business district - lot between Prospect and Elm, the lot bhind Barrons and The Gap, the lot behind the Rialto, and the lot across from the Post Office.
 We have been asking the town council and mayor for the last few months about the status of these sites, stated the need for land use and design guidelines, and all have fallen on deaf ears.